daniloBlera/things-that-work-maybe/README.md

 # A working program is optional

-Dumping some experiments and snippets here, perhaps to avoid repeating the same mistakes in the future.
+Dumping some experiments and snippets here to avoid repeating the same mistakes as tragedy and farse.